Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 The user delivers one OOB message either from the peer to the server or from the server to the peer.

 While peer and server are waiting for completion of the OOB Step, the peer MAY probe the server by reconnecting, to check for successful transmission of the OOB message.
-This probe request will result in a waiting exchange and EAP-Failure, if the server has not yet received the OOB message.
+This probe request will result in a Waiting Exchange and EAP-Failure, if the server has not yet received the OOB message.

-If either the server or the peer have received the OOB message, the probe request will result in a completion exchange.
+If either the server or the peer have received the OOB message, the probe request will result in a Completion Exchange.
 In the Completion Exchange, peer and server exchange message authentication codes over the previous in-band messages and the OOB message.
-The completion exchange may result in EAP-Success.
+The Completion Exchange may result in EAP-Success.
-Once the peer and server have performed a successful completion exchange, both endpoints store the created association in persistent storage.
+Once the peer and server have performed a successful Completion Exchange, both endpoints store the created association in persistent storage.

 After a successful Completion Exchange, the peer and server can use the Reconnect Exchange, to create a new association with new cryptographic bindings.
 The user-assisted OOB step is not necessary, since the peer and server can infer the mutual authentication by using the persistent data stored after the Completion Exchange.